Our

 day.
 Full Story

-Grass Gymkhana - 6 August.
-Rumbling Bridge Kinross With
+Gymkhana - 6 August.
+Rumbling Bridge Kinross

-a collection of cars spanning almost a 100 years, members of the club met
+a collection of cars spanning almost a 100 years, members of the club

 in a grass field at Rumbling Bridge near Kinross.
 Member George Shand